rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    Set the compression algorithm to be used.
    By default compression is disabled.
-   If batching is enabled, only `ZLIB` it's supported.
+   If batching is enabled, only `ZLIB` is supported.
    For both latency and throughput tests, the compression setting must be provided to both publisher and subscriber to have the most possible accurate results.

+   This feature is only available for *RTI Connext DDS Professional 6.1.0* and above.

    | **Default:** ``MASK_NONE``
    | **Values:** ``['ZLIB','LZ4','BZIP2']``

 - ``-compressionLevel``

    Set the compression level.
 The value 1 represents the fastest compression time and the lowest compression ratio.
 The value 10 represents the slowest compression time but the highest compression ratio.
 A value of 0 disables compression.

+   This feature is only available for *RTI Connext DDS Professional 6.1.0* and above.

    | **Default:** ``10``

 - ``-compressionThreshold``

    Set the compression threshold.
 The threshold, in bytes, above which a serialized sample will be eligible to be compressed.
-    The default value is 0 so if compression has been enabled all the samples will be compressed.
+   The default value is 0, so if compression has been enabled all the samples will be compressed.

+   This feature is only available for *RTI Connext DDS Professional 6.1.0* and above.

    | **Default:** ``0``